Dennis Poore: NVT career

 Poore became chairman of Manganese Bronze Holdings PLC, an engineering company primarily concerned with making marine propellers.
-Poore later sold off the propeller business and used the funds to buy up a motley collection failing British motorcycle companies, Associated Motor Cycles, Norton, AJS, James, Francis-Barnett, Matchless, and engine manufacturers Villiers.
+Poore later sold off the propeller business and used the funds to buy up a motley collection of failing British motorcycle companies, Associated Motor Cycles, Norton, AJS, James, Francis-Barnett, Matchless, and engine manufacturers Villiers.

 Following the collapse of BSA in 1972, the motorcycle interests of Manganese Bronze and BSA/Triumph were merged into Norton Villiers Triumph Ltd. Poore was made chairman of NVT and he quickly sold off BSA's substantial non-motorcycle interests.
 NVT was assisted by substantial aid from the Government, who were anxious to stave off the collapse of the British motorcycle industry.
 Poore's restructuring became rather draconian, making 3,000 of the 4,500 workforce redundant.
 This led to the creation of the Meriden Cooperative which operated for ten years until it became bankrupt.
 Production of BSA bikes (the A65 twin and the A75 triple) ceased, and with Triumph lost to the Cooperative, the sole NVT model was the Norton Commando.
 Although this machine won the Motor Cycle News "Bike of the Year" award for several years running, nothing could hide the fact that the Commando was an old design, being a pre-unit pushrod parallel-twin.
 Eventually Commando production ended and NVT ended up assembling an Asian 125cc trail bike.
 However, Norton went on to produce a twin-rotor Wankel-engined bike based on David Garside's work at BSA.

 Compared with BSA's hopeless management team who had led their once-mighty company to ruin through incompetence, dire business decisions and a failure even to appreciate bikes, Poore at first seemed a breath of fresh air who could be the hoped-for saviour of the British motorcycle industry.
 His sporting past showed he was in tune with motorsport and engineering.
-However, his reconstruction and redundancy plans were heavy-handed and some regarded him a little more than an asset-stripper.
+However, his reconstruction and redundancy plans were heavy-handed and some regarded him as little more than an asset-stripper.
 What is clear is that his actions led to the fragmentation of the industry when consolidation was essential to save the day.